aromalma/Federated-Learning/README.txt

 		from client import client
 		obj=client()
 		.....
 After each iteration ....
-			  stop=obj.merge(model)
+			  ON=obj.merge(model)
-			  #if stop is true is server side is closed so stop training.
+			  #if ON is False is server side is closed so stop training.
 		...............................

 		del obj # onces training is finished in any client ,